CarlosSoPe6/small-notes-app/README.md

 In a terminal run `npm run serve`

 ## Run UI
-In a alternative terminal run `npm run react::start`
+In an alternative terminal run `npm run react::start`